 We're located at the Department of Immunology and Infectious Diseases at the Harvard T.H.
 Chan School of Public Health.
 Come join us!

 Unlike the intestinal microbiome, the vaginal microbiome consists of a smaller and more defined set of bacterial communities.
 The vaginal microbiome is also more consistent in people across the world, across diverse diets and ethnicities.
 Changes in the vaginal microbiome have been linked to increased susceptibility to and transmission of sexually transmitted infections.
 We are interested in bacterial community interactions of vaginal commensals and how this impacts host immunity to sexually transmitted diseases.

 Gut-Vaginal Signaling Axis

 The gut microbiome can influence distal sites in the body including the skin.
 We want to understand how the gut microbiome influences vaginal immune homeostasis.
-It was recently discovered that genital herpes infections can result in viral infection of the enteric neurons in the colon.
-We will use this model to study how the vaginal immune response can prime and control enteric viral infections.
+Conversely, it was recently discovered that genital herpes infections can result in viral infection of the enteric neurons in the colon.
+We will use this model to study how the vaginal immune response can prime and control immune responses to enteric viral infections.